From the Town Manager…

 campgrounds.
 You will feel a very special welcome as you visit Searsport’s shops, galleries, marine museum, flea markets and, of course,

-the many antique shops.
+the many antique shops and helicopter charter.

 Please come and enjoy our friendly Searsport hospitality and participate in some of our annual events, be sure to check our Facebook Page for the lastest information: